Convert MP4 to JSON Online Free

 Frequently Asked Questions

 Yes.
-Files are uploaded over HTTPS encryption and automatically deleted from our servers immediately after metadata extraction.
-We never retain or access your content.
+Your MP4 is transferred over HTTPS and automatically deleted from our servers immediately after the JSON is generated.
+We do not store or access your video.

 Related Conversions